Nemi: The Temple of Diana Nemorensis

-Historical evidence suggests that worship of Diana at Nemi flourished from at least the 6th century BCE The temple was abandoned at some point in the late Roman Empire period.
-If still in use by the 4th-century, it would have been closed during the persecution of pagans in the late Roman Empire.
+The temple was abandoned at some point in the late Roman Empire period.
 Portions of its marbles and decorations were removed.
 The area of the temple was gradually covered by forest and generally left undisturbed for centuries.

 Amateur archaeological excavations of the site began in the 1600s.

 Caligula's ships

-Possibly in connection with the cult of Diana Nemorensis, Roma emperor Caligula built several very large and costly luxury barges for use on the lake.
+Possibly in connection with the cult of Diana Nemorensis, Roman emperor Caligula built several very large and costly luxury barges for use on the lake.
 One ship was a shrine dedicated to ceremonies for the Egyptian Isis cult or the cult of Diana Nemorensis, designed to be towed, and the other was a pleasure boat with buildings on it.
 After Caligula's overthrow, the boats were scuttled.

 The ships were rediscovered during the Renaissance, when architect Leon Battista Alberti is reported to have attempted to raise the ships by roping them to buoyant barrels.
 While ingenious, this method proved unsuccessful, because of extensive rotting.

 The boats were finally salvaged from 1929 to 1932 under orders of Benito Mussolini.
 This was just one of many attempts to relate himself to the Roman Emperors of the past.
 The ships were exposed by lowering the lake level using underground canals that were dug by the ancient Romans.
-The excavation was led by Guido Ucelli and was reported in Le Nave di Nemi by Guido Ucelli (Rome, 1950).
+The excavation was led by Guido Ucelli and was reported in Le Navi di Nemi by Guido Ucelli (Rome, 1950).
 They were destroyed by fire on 31 May 1944, it is disputed whether this was done by defeated German forces retreating from Italy at the end of World War II or accidentally by squatters taking refuge in the museum building.
 Surviving remnants from the excavations as well as replicas are now displayed in the Museo Nazionale Romano at the Palazzo Massimo in Rome.
-The ship hulls survive today at Museo delle Navi Romane, Nemi.
+The remains of the ship hulls survive today at Museo delle Navi Romane, Nemi.